brianfulle/brianfulle.github.io/index.md

 _**[Contextual Analysis of 10-Ks using NLP and relation to stock returns](report.md)**_

-This report looks at the sentiments of 10-K reports, and comparing that to the returns of the stocks in the S&P 500 after the report's filing date.
+This report compares the sentiments of 10-K reports to the returns of the stocks in the S&P 500 after the report's filing date.
 I picked three topics to look at (governance, supply chain, work force) and attempted to see how sentiment related to those topics in the 10-K will have an effect on the stock returns.
-The majority of the work considered creating the actual dataset, which includes company infomration, 10-K filing dates, returns over 10 days, and a 10 different sentiment measures.
+The majority of the work consisted of creating the actual dataset, which includes company infomration, 10-K filing dates, returns over 10 days, and 10 different sentiment measures.
 Below are the final scatterplot graphs that were created, and the link to the project report is above.

 <img src="images/report_graphs.jpg"/>